Chart Color Schemes

 Population growth drivers in Rhodes are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 As of Feb 2026, the estimated population of the suburb of Rhodes is around 13,796.
 This figure reflects an increase of 2,343 people since the 2021 Census, which reported a population of 11,453.
-The change was inferred from AreaSearch's estimate of the resident population at 12,518 in June 2024, based on examination of the latest ERP data release by the ABS and an additional 659 validated new addresses since the Census date.
+The change was inferred from AreaSearch's resident population estimate of 12,518, based on examination of the latest ERP data release by the ABS in June 2024 and an additional 659 validated new addresses since the Census date.
 This results in a density ratio of 13,659 persons per square kilometer, placing Rhodes in the top 10% of national locations assessed by AreaSearch.
-The suburb's population growth of 20.5% since the 2021 census exceeded both the SA3 area (5.6%) and the SA4 region, marking it as a growth leader in the region.
+The suburb's population growth of 20.5% since the 2021 census exceeded that of its SA3 area (5.6%) and SA4 region, indicating it as a growth leader in the region.
 Overseas migration contributed approximately 79.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population